ewikner/org.mysensors.homey/README.md

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CGEGVFND9E532)

 ### Version history
 * 0.2.0 Magor change of the app.
-Se more in CHANGELOG
+See more in CHANGELOG
 * 0.1.8 Merge from terryhendrix, added Water flow
 * 0.1.7 Change to handle the new results from the getCapabilities function because Athom have change it in 0.10.
 * 0.1.6 Updates for Homey version: 0.10.0